 - Increased reliability and decreased opportunity for operator error

-Flexible materials are also designed to be bent, folded, and flexed.
-This allows a designer to place electronic components and other functional elements in the optimal position within the electronics system and use the flex circuit or rigid flex construction to provide 3 axis connection, with no discrete pieces.
+Flexible circuit cable materials are also designed to be bent, folded, and flexed.
+This allows a designer to place electronic components and other functional elements in the optimal position within the electronics system and use the flex circuit or rigid-flex construction to provide 3 axis connection, with no discrete pieces.
 This is where a PCB designer’s imagination becomes critically important.
 Flex can be manufactured in nearly any shape, can be bent and folded around corners, designed to move up and over a feature in the electronics system all while reducing weight and space.

-One of my favorite things to do is to work with designers and engineers that are considering using flex or rigid flex circuits for their application.
-As the saying goes, a picture is worth a thousand words and I would claim that the same concept can be applied to flexible circuit cables.
+One of my favorite things to do is to work with designers and engineers that are considering using flex or rigid-flex circuits for their application.
+As the saying goes, a picture is worth a thousand words and I would claim that the same concept can be applied to flexible printed circuit cables.
 Because a designer’s imagination drives so many of the “perfect” flex applications, flex samples often trigger creative ideas.
 “Oh!
 I think something like this could solve the problem we are working on!” is a common statement.
 Also, the moment when you see someone’s eyes light up with an idea, and know that something interesting is about to come from the discussion.
 Some of the common things that spur these ideas are uniquely shaped flex tails, splitting into different directions, (who knew you could do that?) circuits bent into three-dimensional shapes, and densely routed rigid flex with tails significantly reducing the space needed in packaging.

 I thought it would be interesting to finish this blog with different examples of applications that have used flex circuits and rigid-flex to solve packaging issues and reduce space and weight in the hope that they spur some creative thoughts of ways that flex could be used in an upcoming application.